pbuckner/x-plane_plugins/XPython/docs/source/index.rst

 ------------

 * **X-Plane 11.50** *minimum* There is no attempt to make this work on older versions of X-Plane.
-This plugin _cannot_ co-exist with the older plugin, so you if your favorite plugin still uses Python2, ask the maintainer to port it to Python2.
+This plugin _cannot_ co-exist with the older plugin, so you if your favorite plugin still uses Python2, ask the plugin's maintainer to port it to Python3.
 (Python2 is end-of-life.)
 * **64-bit only**: X-Plane is now 64-bit only.
 * **X-Plane SDK 303** *minimum*: This is base SDK version for X-Plane 11.50.
 Vulkan/Metal and OpenGL are supported.
 * **Python3 only**: This will not work with python2 programs which are not compatible with Python3.
 Note that you will have